-

 Run the cell by pressing Shift and Enter.

-ImportantThis command installs the package on your notebook server, but you must still run the
+command installs the package on your notebook server.
+However, you must run theimport

 -